 Shopping Tip: Select bright green, crisp-looking leaves, and stay away from slimy or withered stems.

 Storage Tip: Wrap arugula leaves loosely in a damp paper towel, then place paper towel inside of a plastic bag and place in fridge.
 Use within three days.

-Spinach is a long-time favorite for smoothies, not only because the mild leaves go well with just about any fruit, but also because this fiber-filled veggie holds over nine different nutrients, including iron, folate, calcium and magnesium, niacin, riboflavin and potassium, plus vitamins A, K and C. The great news is, if you don’t love spinach, skipping the salad and opting for a spinach smoothie will still allow you to reap the endless benefits of this wondrous green.
-Try it in an icy cold strawberry, apple and pear smoothie for a low on sugar, yet sweet tasting snack or meal.
+Spinach is a long-time favorite for healthy smoothies.
+Not only because the mild leaves go well with just about any fruit, but also because this fiber-filled veggie holds over nine different nutrients, including iron, folate, calcium and magnesium, niacin, riboflavin and potassium, plus vitamins A, K and C. The great news is, if you don’t love spinach, skipping the salad and opting for a spinach smoothie recipe will still allow you to reap the endless benefits of this wondrous green.
+Try it in an icy cold strawberry, apple and pear smoothie recipe for a low sugar, yet sweet tasting snack idea or healthy meal.
 One-third of a cup of strawberries, along with one-third of a small apple and one-third of a medium pear will put Phase 2 South Beach Dieters out just one serving of Fruit.

 Shopping Tip: Opt for fresh, crisp greens that show no signs of insect damage.
 (Frozen works, too!)